 For a small can of beer, you will pay about $1.50 – $2.50 in a store.
 Wine runs between $10.00 and $20.00 per bottle, an average.
 Spirits such as Gin and Vodka are usually sold at a price between $15.00 and $35.00.

 Despite holding a sad and terrifying political history, Cambodia is one of the must-visit destinations for travelers worldwide.
 It’s that history that attracts tourists the most.

 Cambodia, also locally known as Kampuchea, is located at the Indochinese mainland of Southeast Asia.
 Although it is one of the poorest countries in Asia, Cambodia is rich in natural beauty, wildlife, and fascinating ancient history.

 Many travelers visit Cambodia just to see the Angkor Wat.
-It is the world’s most massive religious structure made by the Khmer King Suryavarman II in the early 12th century.
-This mesmerizing Hindu temple is a paradise for the travelers interested in archaeology and architecture.
+The world’s most massive religious structure was made by Khmer King Suryavarman II in the early 12th century.
+This mesmerizing Hindu temple is a paradise for travelers interested in archaeology and architecture.

 Its premise is so big that you might want to take a whole day just for it.
 Inside this holy site, you will get to visit Bayon and Ta Prohm, both equally magnificent and must-see.

 Being a Buddhism-dominated country, you will find many pagoda-style monasteries and temples scattered all over.
 The people take their religion very seriously, so you must be aware of the rules.
 Remember to take off your shoes before entering the premises.